rtCamp/frappe-ui-react/CONTRIBUTING.md

-# Contributing to Frappe-UI-React
+# Contributing to Frappe UI React

-If you're reading this, you're awesome!
-Thank you for being a part of the community and helping us make these projects great.
-Here are a few guidelines that will help you along the way.
+Welcome!
+We're excited that you're interested in contributing to our Frappe React component library.
+This guide will walk you through everything you need to know to get started.

 ## Summary